 19. Use A FishSpy

 I use a FishSpy on every single fishing session I do now (unless I’m on a runs water).

 I was fishing at Linear Fisheries and was blanking for 4 days.

 As soon as I put the FishSpy out and found a clear spot, I started catching fish.
 Unfortunately, this was on the last day of my session, so effectively I wasted the first four days.

 The FishSpy is great for confirming whether you are fishing on top of what you think your marker float is telling you.

 The FishSpy will record and take photos of the lake bed.
-It is also great for confirming whether the spot is still clear when you return on your next session.
+It is also great for confirming whether the spot is still clear when you return to your next session.

 If you are doing long sessions, you can cast the FishSpy out to confirm whether your bait has been eaten, and also if your rig has landed correctly.

 20. Use Two Marker Floats At The Same Time

 The idea behind using two marker floats is to allow you to see what is around the clear spot you have found.